Pala Empire: Buddhism

 The Palas were patrons of Mahayana Buddhism.
 A few sources written much after Gopala's death mention him as a Buddhist, but it is not known if this is true.
 The subsequent Pala kings were definitely Buddhists.
-Taranatha states that Gopala was a staunch Buddhist, who had built the famous monastery at Odantapuri.
 Dharmapala made the Buddhist philosopher Haribhadra his spiritual preceptor.
 He established the Vikramashila monastery and the Somapura Mahavihara.
 Taranatha also credits him with establishing 50 religious institutions and patronising the Buddhist author Haribhadra.
 Devapala restored and enlarged the structures at Somapura Mahavihara, which also features several themes from the epics Ramayana and Mahabharata.
 Mahipala I also ordered construction and repairs of several sacred structures at Saranath, Nalanda and Bodh Gaya.
 The Mahipala geet ("songs of Mahipala"), a set of folk songs about him, are still popular in the rural areas of Bengal.

 The Palas developed the Buddhist centres of learnings, such as the Vikramashila and the Nalanda universities.
 Nalanda, considered one of the first great universities in recorded history, reached its height under the patronage of the Palas.
 Noted Buddhist scholars from the Pala period include Atisha, Santaraksita, Saraha, Tilopa, Bimalamitra, Dansheel, Dansree, Jinamitra, Jnanasrimitra, Manjughosh, Muktimitra, Padmanava, Sambhogabajra, Shantarakshit, Silabhadra, Sugatasree and Virachan.

 As the rulers of Gautama Buddha's land, the Palas acquired great reputation in the Buddhist world.
 Balaputradeva, the Sailendra king of Java, sent an ambassador to him, asking for a grant of five villages for the construction of a monastery at Nalanda.
 The request was granted by Devapala.
 He appointed the Brahmin Viradeva (of Nagarahara, present-day Jalalabad) as the head of the Nalanda monastery.
 The Buddhist poet Vajradatta (the author of Lokesvarashataka), was in his court.
 The Buddhist scholars from the Pala empire travelled from Bengal to other regions to propagate Buddhism.
-Atisha, for example, preached in Tibet and Sumatra, and is seen as one of the major figures in the spread of 11th-century Mahayana Buddhism.
+Atisha, for example, preached in Tibet and Sumatra, and is seen as one of the major figures in the spread of the 11th-century Mahayana Buddhism.